Advanced Gay: Plot

 A video ("Pocket Full of Hawthornes") by drag queen Miss Urbana Champaign (Shangela Laquifa Wadley) devoted to Hawthorne Wipes has made the product popular among the gay community.
 Pierce decides to cash in on its popularity by launching a new line of wipes—Hawthorne's Pride Wipes—in "Greendale's First Annual Gay Bash".
-While plans for the party get underway, the event is canceled with the arrival of Pierce's dad, Cornelius (Larry Cedar), who makes several strongly racist remarks towards the group.
+While plans for the party get underway, the event is canceled with the arrival of Pierce's dad, Cornelius (Larry Cedar), who makes several offensive comments towards the group.

-Jeff (Joel McHale), who grew up resenting his father's absence, is clearly affected by Pierce's submission to Cornelius and decides to help Pierce go ahead with the party.
-Britta (Gillian Jacobs) thinks Pierce and Jeff have Oedipal complex, although she constantly mispronounces it as "edible complex".
-Pierce is initially resistant to disobeying his father, but relents after receiving a warm welcome from the people at the party.
+Jeff (Joel McHale), who has grown up deeply affected by his father's absence, is furious by Pierce's submission to Cornelius and decides to help Pierce go ahead with the party.
+Britta (Gillian Jacobs) thinks Pierce and Jeff have Oedipal complexes, although she constantly mispronounces it as "edible complex".
+Pierce is initially reluctant to disobey his father but relents after receiving a warm welcome from the people at the party.
 Midway through the party, Cornelius shows up.
 Out of fear, Pierce declares Hawthorne Wipes a "straights-only" product, much to the disgust of the gay people at the event.
-While they jeer at him, Pierce collapses, faking a heart attack.
-At the hospital where Pierce is being treated, Jeff lays into Cornelius for his treatment of Pierce with an impassioned rant seemingly directed at his own absent father.
+When they jeer at him, Pierce collapses, faking a heart attack.
+At the hospital where Pierce is being treated, Jeff rants at Cornelius for his treatment of Pierce with an impassioned rant seemingly directed at his own absent father.
 Cornelius himself suffers a heart attack and dies.

 Meanwhile, Troy (Donald Glover) impresses Jerry (Jerry Minor), the school plumber, with his seemingly nonchalant talent for plumbing.
 Jerry warns Troy not to abuse his talent.
 While walking down the hallway alone, Troy is kidnapped by the secret Air Conditioning Repair School, led by Vice Dean of Air Conditioning, Robert Laybourne (John Goodman).
 At the school's initiation, Troy is the quickest at assembling an AC unit while blindfolded.
 This leads to an invitation to join the school by Laybourne, who promises Troy lucrative employment as an AC repairman for life.
 However, if Troy accepts, he must keep his occupation a secret.
 Jerry confronts Troy about being approached by the air conditioning school, but Troy rebuffs him.
 Troy consults Abed (Danny Pudi) about choosing between plumbing and air conditioning.
 Abed is indifferent, saying that both are similar, but tells Troy to go with what makes him the happiest.
+Troy says that he just wants to watch TV with Abed.

-At the funeral of Cornelius (attended by all members of the group), Pierce tells Cornelius to "suck it" in his eulogy.
-Jeff gains ownership of Cornelius’ ivory toupee.
+At Cornelius's funeral (attended by all members of the group), Pierce tells Cornelius to "suck it" in his eulogy.
+Jeff gains ownership of Cornelius’ ivory toupée.
 Laybourne meets Troy at the funeral, asking for a decision.
-Troy declines Laybourne's invitation, saying his decision is to "watch TV with [his] friend."
+Troy declines the invitation, saying his decision is to "watch TV with [his] friend."
 Laybourne warns Troy that he is making a mistake and vows to keep pursuing him.
 At the funeral's end, Chang (Ken Jeong) picks up Miss Urbana Champaign and comically derides Jeff for going home alone.